Improving Feature-based Visual Localization by Geometry-Aided Matching: Hierarchical Visual Localization

-\textbf{Prior-Guided Pose Estimation.} Since there are still some false matches in $\bm{\mathcal{M}}$, we apply a PnP solver inside the RANSAC loop.
-In the RANSAC loop, the probability of sampling 2D-3D correspondences is decided by the likelihood predicted by BMNet.
-This allows us to sample possible inliers with larger chances.
+\textbf{Prior-Guided Pose Estimation.} Since there are still some erroneous matches in $\bm{\mathcal{M}}$, we employ a PnP solver within the RANSAC loop, in which the probability of selecting 2D-3D correspondences is determined by the weights predicted by BMNet.
+This enables the RANSAC algorithm to sample potential inliers with higher probabilities.

-Our pipeline is partially inspired by the current state-of-the-art method \cite{sarlin2019coarse}.
-It clusters the retrieved images to form several scenes by using co-visibility.
-The fine localization is performed against each scene in descending order according to the size of the scene.
-The localization is terminated if a credible result, e.g. the number of inliers is larger than a threshold, is obtained.
-We use the same early-stop strategy, but the construction of the scene is different.
-First, the scene in \cite{sarlin2019coarse} contains the retrieved images only, we make an expansion in the original SfM model to effectively find more relevant 3D points.
-Second, the clustering in \cite{sarlin2019coarse} uses an unlimited transitive co-visibility.
-This may gather many images that are far away from each other and of which most of the scenes are indeed different.
-Many outliers may be produced when performing feature matching with the scene.
-Instead, we limit the size of the scene and prefer the non-transitive co-visibility to get a cleaner scene.
+The proposed localization method is partially based on the state-of-the-art approach\cite{sarlin2019coarse}.
+It clusters the retrieved images to form multiple scenes by exploiting the co-visibility provided by the sparse SfM model.
+Feature matching is then conducted on each scene in descending order according to the scene's size.
+The algorithm is terminated when a reliable localization result, such as the number of inliers exceeding a given threshold, is obtained.
+In our method, we modify the usage of retrieved images.
+Instead of directly clustering the retrieved images based on co-visibility, we employ the co-visibility information to make an expansion to obtain more 3D points that may be visible in the query image.
+Furthermore, the clustering manner in \cite{sarlin2019coarse} causes an unlimited transitive co-visibility.
+For instance, two images without any co-visible points can be clustered together as a single cluster if a third image is co-visible to both of them separately.
+This will result in the cluster having too large a span in space, which is not conducive to feature matching and data normalization.
+In our work, we restrict the size of the scene and employ non-transitive co-visibility to obtain a more organized scene.

 The proposed localization method is not limited to a specific image retrieval method and a specific local feature.
 In this work, if not otherwise specified, we use NetVLAD \cite{arandjelovic2016netvlad} and SuperPoint\cite{detone2018superpoint} as the global and local feature extractors, respectively.